Which colour temperature?

 If you really can’t decide, even after years of counseling, you don’t always have to.
 Colour temperature switchable lighting contains multiple colour temperatures in one.
 The JCC V50 downlight for example is fitted with a small dip switch located under the bezel.
 Switching this allows you to select warm white 3000K or cool white 4000K whenever you like.

-Or taking this is a step further with the Centorio from Ricoman which is colour temperature adjustable with a remote control or wall switch.
+Or taking this a step further with the Centorio from Ricoman which is colour temperature adjustable with a remote control or wall switch.
 This particular downlight has 3000K, 4000K and 5000K in one, providing even more flexibility.
+Lighting in the 5000K-5700K range mimics daylight, which enhances visibility and reduces glare, making it ideal for security and task-oriented areas.
+Additionally, 6500K is considered natural light and is suitable for environments requiring detailed tasks, such as laboratories and operating rooms.

 Smart lighting provides you with even more flexibility, with some LEDs options that also include colour changing and CCT (Correlated Colour Temperature) adjusting in one light bulb.
 This allows you to unlock the full colour spectrum of light whenever you light.
 This really shows how far LED light has come and how much its surpassed incandescent.